Exploring Context-aware and LLM-driven Locomotion for Immersive Virtual Reality: Related Work

 \subsection{Hands-Free Interaction in VR}

-Hands-free interaction is an essential feature of immersive VR systems~\cite{9995155}, particularly in scenarios where users must keep their hands free for primary tasks such as surgery or equipment operation~\cite{gallo2008toward}.
+Hands-free interaction is an essential feature of immersive VR systems~\cite{9995155}, especially when users must keep their hands free for primary tasks such as surgery or equipment operation~\cite{gallo2008toward}.
+Early multimodal conversational interfaces already showed that speech can be combined with pointing or gesture to support more natural spatial references in graphical interfaces~\cite{bolt1980put}.
 Monteiro et al.\cite{monteiro2021hands} conducted a comprehensive systematic review of hands-free interaction techniques in immersive VR, categorizing modalities based on input sources such as voice, eye gaze, and head movement.
 Among these, voice remains the most extensively studied modality due to its integration into commercial head-mounted displays (HMDs) and advancements in voice processing technologies~\cite{farinazzo2016usability, ferracani2017natural}.

-Different voice-based interaction techniques exist, including command-based and natural language processing (NLP)-based techniques.
-Command-based techniques operate on a limited set of predefined phrases (e.g., “go forward,” “stop”), which improves the command recognition accuracy and allows for offline or lightweight computational processing~\cite{schroeder2017presence}.
+Different voice-based interaction techniques have been proposed, including command-based and natural language processing (NLP)-based techniques.
+Command-based techniques operate on a limited set of predefined phrases (e.g., “go forward,” “stop”), which leads to higher command recognition accuracy and allows for offline or lightweight computational processing~\cite{schroeder2017presence}.
 These techniques are efficient and easy to learn, as users only need to memorize a small set of commands.
 However, their rigidity can be limiting, and they are not well-suited for complex tasks or dynamic interfaces, as they can be perceived as unintuitive by users.
 In contrast, NLP-based techniques enable users to issue free-form, natural language commands (e.g., “rotate by 45 degrees” or “select the purple circle”), offering more intuitive and expressive interaction~\cite{hepperle20192d}.
 These techniques are well-suited for symbolic input, parameterized commands, and narrative-driven tasks.
 However, they often depend on rule-based mechanisms that are sensitive to recognition errors caused by accent variation, phrasing differences, or background noise.
 Other voice-based approaches include symbolic input through voice-to-text~\cite{alfaro2018scientific} and non-verbal vocal cues~\cite{sra2018breathvr}, expanding the range of interaction possibilities.